About RAS

 Observing

-The biannual starcamps to a very dark site in mid-Wales are becoming popular.
+Weekend starcamps to a dark sites have been successful.
 There are camping, self-catering and B&B options.
 Bring your own instruments or use those taken by other members.

 We also arrange special public observing sessions for astronomical events, in recent years we have observed a lunar eclipse, a Mercury and a Venus transit in the company of the general public.